 Types of Sushi

-Keeping in mind that all sushi is made with rice, there are really only two main types of sushi, known as nigiri and maki.
+Keeping in mind that all sushi is made with rice, but there are really only two main types of sushi—nigiri and maki.

 Nigiri sushi is comprised of an oval-shaped mound of rice with a slice of fish or seafood on top.
 The fish or seafood is usually raw, but sometimes it's fermented and occasionally, such as with eel or shrimp, it's cooked.